 - A. First, locate the staples on the top of the box and carefully remove them with a screwdriver.
-Use caution: the staples are sharp. - B. Push the hand flaps from the inside to the outside of the box.
-This will make removing the bike easier.
-Remove the small parts box and seatpost/saddle assembly and set them aside.

-Inside the box, you'll find a smaller box of parts, necessary tools, documentation and manuals.
-Once the bike is assembled, but before you ride, please read the owner's manual.

-- C. Carefully lift the bike out of the box and set it onto the top of the box. - D. Remove the front wheel from the bike by carefully removing the zip ties or Velcro.
-Then, remove all packaging from the wheel and set it aside.
+Use caution: the staples are sharp. - B. Remove the small parts box and saddle/seatpost and set them aside. - C. Push the hand flaps from the inside to the outside of the box.
+This will make removing the bike easier. - Inside the box, you'll find a smaller box of parts, necessary tools, documentation and manuals.
+Once the bike is assembled, but before you ride, please read the owner's manual. - D. Once the bike is assembled, but before you ride, please read the owner's manual. - E. Locate your warranty card and set it aside with your owner's manual. - F. Carefully lift the bike out of the box and set it onto the top of the box.